Popular OTC medicines for colds and allergies don’t work, FDA panel says | KRDO

 A change to phenylephrine’s designation could be costly to manufacturers.
 The Consumer Healthcare Products Association, which represents makers of over-the-counter medicines and dietary supplements as well as consumer medical devices, opposes a change.

+The association said Tuesday that it was disappointed in the committee’s decision and encouraged the FDA, before it makes any regulatory changes, to “be mindful of the totality of the evidence supporting this long-standing OTC ingredient, as well as the significantly negative unintended consequences associated with any potential change in oral PE’s regulatory status.”

-Last week, the group said that it urges the FDA panel “to recognize PE’s clear benefits and critical role in public health.”
-It told the FDA committee that surveys it has done show that people prefer their decongestants in tablet form, versus nasal spray.
-If these drugs were not available any more, it could be a real burden to consumers.
+It told the FDA committee that its surveys show that people prefer their decongestants in tablet form over nasal spray.
+If these drugs were not available anymore, it could be a real burden to consumers, the association said.

-On Tuesday, the FDA committee said that if the FDA decides to reclassify phenylephrine and it goes off the market, the agency will need to educate the public about why some of popular allergy and cold drugs were no longer available.
+On Tuesday, the FDA committee said that if the agency decides to reclassify phenylephrine and the drug goes off the market, the FDA will need to educate the public about why some of popular allergy and cold drugs were no longer available.

+On Thursday, the FDA put a notice on its website to clarify what its next steps will be.

+The FDA reminded the public that “the agency makes the final decision.”

 The-CNN-Wire